Hervar77/infinity-doc/mkdocs/api/infinity.process.md

 Parameters:

 - processName: `string`
-  >the name of the process to wait for
+  >The name of the process to wait for.

 - waitFor: `number`
-  >number of seconds to wait for the process to finish or terminate (attention: this parameter is a number of seconds, not milliseconds)
+  >Number of seconds to wait for the process to finish or terminate (attention: this parameter is a number of seconds, not milliseconds).

 Return type: `boolean`